HarvardOpenData/HarvardOpenData.github.io/README.md

 **To get involved, join the discussion at [Issues](https://github.com/Harvard-Open-Data-Project/droid/issues) or learn more at the [Wiki](https://github.com/Harvard-Open-Data-Project/droid/wiki).**

-Harvard students: interested in working with us?
-Intro meeting coming soon -- **[sign up for the team](https://docs.google.com/a/college.harvard.edu/forms/d/1Jiq3Dsnn-XQ5zMZJsMyRMejzd34OiaAEnqXFVxf3d5A/viewform)** to stay posted.
+Harvard students: interested in working with us? **[Sign up for the team!](https://docs.google.com/a/college.harvard.edu/forms/d/1Jiq3Dsnn-XQ5zMZJsMyRMejzd34OiaAEnqXFVxf3d5A/viewform)**

+**Introductory meeting Friday 4/17 4:30-5:30pm in Pierce 301.
+Come meet everyone involved in the project, join a team, and enjoy free pizza!**

 Grab a copy of the repository with: